shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-api/bulk-product-creation-service.md

   - If productId is NOT provided then we will check for externalId.
   - If externalId is provided and a product with that externalId exists in our system then that product will be UPDATED.
   - If externalId is provided and a product with that externalId does NOT exist in our system, the product will be CREATED.
-  - If neither productId nor externalId is provided then we will create a new product
+  - If neither productId nor externalId is provided then we will create a new product.

   > [!NOTE]
   > Product Name is not required to be unique when creating or updating products, but a post-process will run that renames products which overlap.
 Any product name which conflicts with another product in the system is renamed to productName-{productId} (our internal product id); thereby creating a unique name for that product.